SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 enrichment of the exact same mutation in group samples.
 They estimated statistical significance by comparing to a block-randomized genome (adjusted for confounders) to get an idea of the False Positive Rate, and then got a final $p$-value by bootstrap.
-They also did a Gene Ontlogy enrichment to reject instances explained by phenomena other than viral interactions.
+They also did a Gene Ontology enrichment to reject instances explained by phenomena other than viral interactions.

-The result is shown here in Figure 1.
+The result is shown here in Figure 1 (click to embiggen).
 - Each plot is an ethnic/geographic group.
 The top row are East Asian groups; for comparison the bottom row are non-East Asian groups.
 See how different they are?
 - The vertical axis is a fold enrichment for VIP mutations (presumably the fold is with respect to the block-randomized genomes?).
-  - The curve is the enrichment itself, while the gray bar is the 95% confidence interval.
+  - The curve is the enrichment itself, while the gray zone around it is the 95% confidence interval.
 It's cut off from above at 20-fold enrichment.
+Basically the curve goes up if the group has enrichment of the same VIP mutations, and not if the group doesn't.
   - The red dots, of which there are many, represent significance at $p \lt 0.001$, i.e., there's only 1 chance in 1000 to see this at random.
   - The horizontal dashed line is what you'd expect to see if there were no effect.